aelin-012/aelin-012/README.md

     📊 Enthusiastic about data visualization and pattern recognition<br>
     🧠 Management enthusiast who thrives on organization and leadership<br>
     ☕ Coffee addict who loves experimenting in the kitchen<br>
-    📚 Bookworm and podcast listener in my free time<br>
+    📚 Bookworm, music and podcast listener in my free time<br>
     🎬 Movie and series binge-watcher when I need to recharge
   </p>